 The Artesia Cemetery is open daily Sunday to Sunday, 8 a.m. – 4 p.m. and the cemetery district office is open Monday through Friday, 8 a.m. – 4 p.m. and closed Saturday and Sundays.

 For families to feel safe and at peace in our beautiful serene park like environment, it is requested that all visitors be respectful, quiet, and reverent.
-Loud and abusive conduct is prohibited.
+Loud noise, loud music and abusive conduct is prohibited.

-1. The use of athletic equipment for activities such as baseball, soccer, football, skateboarding, any frisbee throwing, volleyball, golf, and any other sport are not permitted.
+1. Any activities such as baseball, soccer, football, skateboarding, frisbee throwing, volleyball, golf, or any other sport, are not permitted.

-4. Pets are allowed but must always be on a leash.
+5. Pets are allowed but must be on a leash.
 Owners are responsible for cleaning up after their pets.

-7. No person shall deface any tree trunks.
-District personnel will, if deemed necessary, remove or trim trees, shrubs, plants, or vines that may be an obstruction or detrimental to any site on cemetery grounds
+8. No person shall deface any tree trunks.
+District personnel will, if deemed necessary, remove or trim trees, shrubs, plants, or vines that may be an obstruction or detrimental to any site on cemetery grounds.

 FLOWERS AND ORNAMENTS

-2. Neither the Cemetery District nor its employees shall be held responsible for flowers or decorative objects that may be damaged or stolen.
+3. Neither the Cemetery District nor its employees shall be held responsible for damaged or stolen flowers/decorations.

 MEMORIAL MARKERS/HEADSTONESDownload: Heasdstone Dimensions and Fees

-5. All Memorial Markers and Headstones are installed by Artesia Cemetery District personnel only.
+6. All Memorial Markers and Headstones are installed by the Artesia Cemetery District personnel only.

 1. Interment rights may be purchased at the Artesia Cemetery District Office.
 Upon payment in full, including payment to the Endowment Care Fund, a Certificate of Interment Rights, executed by the General Manager or authorized representative of the Board of Trustees, shall be issued to the purchaser.